 1) Financial crisis

-A financial crisis occurs when a company suddenly loses a large sum of money, making it challenging to meet its financial obligations or service its debts.
-An example is when a company suddenly and without warning loses three major clients who account for 45% of its revenue.
-Some of the factors that can contribute to a financial crisis are as follows: loss of revenue, bankruptcy, loss of market, inflation, or sudden change in market trends.
+A financial crisis occurs when a company suddenly loses a large sum of money, making it hard to meet its financial obligations or service its debts.
+An example is when a company suddenly and without warning loses clients who account for a big percentage of its revenue.
+Some of the factors that can contribute to a financial crisis are as follows:

 A financial crisis can impair an organization’s ability to serve customers effectively.
 This kind of event also increases the risk of talent loss.
-This makes it critical to be proactive in crisis management to avoid business destabilization.
+As such, a crisis management plan is necessary to avoid business destabilization.

 Examples of financial crises

-Delta Airlines declared bankruptcy in 2005.
-The September 11 attacks reduced customer demand, and this trend continued into the mid-2000s.
+Delta Air Lines declared bankruptcy in 2005.
+The September 11 attacks reduced customer demand, a trend that continued into the mid-2000s.
 In 2007, the company emerged from bankruptcy and invested in its workforce to improve the customer experience.
-It established a profit-sharing program in 2020 and distributed nearly $1.6 billion in profit shares to its employees.
+It established a profit-sharing program for its employees in 2020 and distributed nearly $1.6 billion in profit shares.

 Gold’s Gym: